garimaj2108/Deceptive-Data-Visualization/README.md

 ## Metrics

-The goal of these metrics are to provide insights into correlation between stricter gun laws and gun related deaths.
+#### The goal of these metrics are to provide insights into correlation between stricter gun laws and gun related deaths.

+Metrics:
 - Statewise Gun Law Grade
 - Statewise Gun Death Rate Rank
 - Gun Ownership Rate